Amblycheila cylindriformis

 Amblycheila cylindriformis is a species of flightless tiger beetle.
 It shares its genus with at least five other species in the United States, with a few more found in Mexico.

 The beetle is nocturnal and flightless, and lives in grassland areas of the Great Plains; far-southwestern South Dakota seems to be the northernmost limit of its habitat.
 A. cylindriformis can be found walking along bare ground at night, and can be collected in pitfall traps.
+Larval tunnels are found in Colby silt loam soil.